whyrusleeping/gx/README.md

 making an interface its own package, and implementations into their own separate packages.
 The benefits here are that flatter trees are far easier to update.
 For every package deep a dependency is, you have to update, test, commit, review and merge another package.
-Thats a lot of work, and also a lot of extra room for problems to sneak in.
+That's a lot of work, and also a lot of extra room for problems to sneak in.

 #### 2. The width of the tree is minimized, but not at the cost of increasing depth.
 This should be fairly common sense, but striving to import packages only where they are actually needed helps to improve code quality.
-Imagine having a helper function in one package, simply because its convenient to have it there, that depends on a bunch of other imports from elsewhere in the tree.
-Sure its nice, and doesnt actually increase the 'total' number of packages you depend on.
+Imagine having a helper function in one package, simply because it's convenient to have it there, that depends on a bunch of other imports from elsewhere in the tree.
+Sure it's nice, and doesn't actually increase the 'total' number of packages you depend on.
 But now you've created an extra batch of work for you to do any time any of these are updated, and you also now force anyone who wants to import the package with your helper function to also import all those other dependencies.

-Adhering to the above two rules should (i'm very open to discussion on this) improve overall code quality, and make your codebase far easier to navigate and work on.
+Adhering to the above two rules should (I'm very open to discussion on this) improve overall code quality, and make your codebase far easier to navigate and work on.